Colt Cabana

 Scott Colton (born May 6, 1980), better known by the ring name Colt Cabana, is an American professional wrestler, color commentator, and podcaster.
 He is signed to All Elite Wrestling (AEW) as a wrestler and as a coach, and he performs the same duties for AEW's sister promotion, Ring of Honor (ROH).
-He is a two-time NWA World Heavyweight Champion, two-time NWA National Champion, one-time RevPro British Heavyweight Champion, and one-time JCW World Heavyweight Champion.
+He is a two-time NWA World Heavyweight Champion, two-time NWA National Heavyweight Championship, one-time RevPro British Heavyweight Champion, and one-time JCW World Heavyweight Champion.
 He worked in World Wrestling Entertainment (WWE) as Scotty Goldman and wrestled as old-school masked wrestler Matt Classic in Wrestling Society X and Chikara.

 Cabana began competing routinely for Steel Domain Wrestling throughout 2000 and 2001 in St. Paul, Minnesota, often teaming with or facing rival and later friend CM Punk.
 He made a name for himself when he joined ROH, where he was placed in a rivalry with Punk before uniting with Punk and Ace Steel to form the Second City Saints.
 He later formed a tag team with Punk, which led to him becoming a two-time ROH World Tag Team Champion.
 He also had rivalries with Homicide and then-World Champion Bryan Danielson.

 Cabana was a part of the short-lived Wrestling Society X on MTV in late 2006, where he portrayed his old-school wrestling persona, the masked "Matt Classic".
-In 2007, he left ROH to wrestle in Ohio Valley Wrestling (OVW), WWE's developmental territory, where he became a one-time Television Champion and a two-time Southern Tag Team Championship (with Charles Evans and Shawn Spears).
+In 2007, he left ROH to wrestle in Ohio Valley Wrestling (OVW), WWE's developmental territory, where he became a one-time Television Champion and a two-time Southern Tag Team Championship.
 He made several appearances as Scotty Goldman with WWE on its SmackDown brand before being released from his contract in 2009.

 Early life

 Scott Colton was born into a Jewish family in Deerfield, Illinois, on May 6, 1980.
-He attended Western Michigan University and played on their football team until graduating in 2002 with a degree in Business marketing.
+He attended Western Michigan University, and was a member of the football team for one season, until graduating in 2002 with a degree in business marketing.